anhvir/c205/README.md

 1. Click on **LMS** --> **Working with jEdit and gcc**, and follow the instructions for "Write and run your program in the MSE lab".
 Hints: You should resize and re-arrange the windows so that at the same time you can fully see both Chrome and minGW windows, and when in need, see both jEdit and minGW windows.
 1. In the minGW window try the folloing commands.
-You will need to use these command very frequently.
+You will need to use these commands (there are only three of them: cd, ls, mkdir) very frequently.

 Command | Explaination and notes
 ------- | ------------